 Offering remote work options with employee choice

 Airbnb has made it easy for people to work from anywhere, and they’re experiencing a boom in remotely-working consumers using their platform.
 Once the pandemic took hold, Airbnb closed its offices to protect employees’ physical health.
 Now, offices have reopened, but employees can choose where ever they’d like to work!
-Since COVID, Airbnb has set a cultural precedent as the largest tech company to offer employee choice … and what a breadth of choices its team members have!
+Since the COVID-19 pandemic, Airbnb has set a cultural precedent as the largest tech company to offer employee choice … and what a breadth of choices its team members have!

 “You can live and work in over 170 countries for up to 90 days a year in each location.
 Everyone will still need a permanent address for tax and payroll purposes, but we’re excited to give you this level of flexibility.
 Most companies don’t do this because of the mountain of complexities with taxes, payroll, and time zone availability, but I hope we can open-source a solution so other companies can offer this flexibility as well … we’re actively partnering with local governments to make it easier for more people to travel and work around the world … While working from different locations isn’t possible for everyone, I hope everyone can benefit from this flexibility when the time is right.”— Brian Chesky, Airbnb CEO